 Educational Requirements and Skills

-Being a comptroller requires acquiring broad and deep knowledge of accounting principles, financial modeling, and business practices.
+Being a comptroller requires acquiring a broad and deep knowledge of accounting principles, financial modeling, and business practices.
 Because they are responsible for the accuracy of financial reporting, they occupy a position that carries a high level of accountability.

 They typically hold a degree as a Certified Public Accountant or Certified Management Accountant.
-They may also possess advanced certification such as a that of a Certified Internal Auditor or a Government Financial Manager.
+They may also possess advanced certification such as that of a Certified Internal Auditor or a Government Financial Manager.